kaushikmehta/qa-factorial/bug-reports/Bug-Enter.md

 Form submission should be triggered and correspondig response is sent back to user

 ## Actual Result
 Nothing happens.
-Hitting the enter(return) key on the keyboard does not trigger the submission of the form.
+Hitting the enter(return) key on the keyboard does not trigger the submission of the form by hitting the enter(return) key on their keyboard.